An understanding that spans centuries, a migration that re-unites us every year

 The Sapphire Coast is one of the few places in south east Australia that whales nurse and rest as they migrate to their summer grounds in Antarctica.
 In Australia, their lives are played out across the southern hemisphere, forever migrating between the warm equator to birth their young and the frozen pole to feed.

-In 2016 over 25,000 humpback whales are making this journey, and we've already seen orca, southern rights, and minke whales from sea and shore.
+Yearly, over 25,000 humpback whales make this journey, and we've already seen orca, southern rights, and minke whales from sea and shore.
 Once hunted for their oil and baleen, today the whales are our guests of honour.